digitsensitive/phaser3-typescript/cheatsheets/scene/plugins/scene-plugin.md

 #### add

-Add the given scene into the scene .
+Add the given scene into the scene.

 #### launch